justin0987654321/openCVhandTrackGame-/README.md

 # openCVhandTrackGame
  a game made with opencv

-heres a list of pip packages I have in my python scriot
+heres a list of pip packages I have in my python script

 absl-py